 • Don’t forget sunglasses and a hat — the sun can be strong on exposed dunes and beaches.

-Things to see on your 4WD tour in Moreton Island
+Things to see and do on your 4WD tour in Moreton Island

 Aerial view of shipwrecks in turquoise waters off Moreton Island, Queensland, Australia.